dpapavas/lagrange-keyboard/BUILD.md

 diagram](./doc/wiring_diagram_switches_right.svg?raw=true) instead.

-Begin by cutting off the plastic pins used for PCB mounted switches, if present.
+Begin by cutting off the plastic pins used for PCB mounted switches, if present (*not* the pin in the center, see [here](https://support.wasdkeyboards.com/hc/en-us/articles/115009270628-Plate-Mounted-vs-PCB-Mounted-Switches) for a better view).
 These can interfere with the chassis in certain tight spots and will probably be a nuisance during wiring anyway.
 Switches are normally held onto the plate by a pair of tabs and also, and probably chiefly, by the solder joints with the PCB.
 Since this is a